EricHier1/EricHier1/README.md

 🚀 Hello!
-I'm Eric, learning to orogram and having fun
+I'm Eric, learning to program and having fun